FranzRivas-Ksquare/dart_practice/README.md

 # Dart Practice

 ## My test
 I made my own test for this home work.
-To test this code just need to run *dart tasks.dart* **Test have variables for set inputs to functions** **The test output was made to choose between word if is true or flase:**
+To test this code just need to run *"dart tasks.dart"*

+**Test have variables for set inputs to functions** **The test output was made to choose between word if is true or flase:**